 Dog Skin Disorders: Causes, Symptoms, Types, and Breeds Prone to Them

 While we are blessed with the pets in our lives, we also encounter problems with our pets that can be sad and/or frustrating.
 I refer, of course, to allergies and other skin disorders.
-Our dogs sometimes scratch and shed, and get ugly scars or hairless patches on their skin.
+Our dogs sometimes scratch and shed, and they get ugly scars or hairless patches on their skin.

 Lately, my West Highland white terrier Cloudy has had huge fallouts of hair around her leg area.
 Terriers, especially the West Highland terrier, are among the breeds of dogs that have high instances of skin problems.
 Currently, she is due for a vet’s appointment to have her urine assessed so that we can determine if it is a reaction to a food allergy or if there is another cause.